-People come to counselling and psychotherapy for many different reasons, and each person is unique in the way they respond to life’s challenges.
-It is therefore vital that counselling be specifically tailored, rather than a one-size-fits-all approach.
+People come to therapy for many different reasons, and each person is unique in the way they respond to life’s challenges.
+It is therefore vital that therapy be specifically tailored, rather than a one-size-fits-all approach.

 The counselling relationship aims to provide a safe space to help you better understand yourself and enable long-lasting and meaningful change to enhance your quality of life.
 Short-term counselling focuses on practical strategies to help manage current, specific problems.

-Anna provides specialist counselling and psychotherapy for adults with disordered eating, bulimia nervosa, binge eating disorder and body image concerns.
+Anna provides specialist therapy for adults struggling with disordered eating, Binge Eating Disorder and body image concerns.
 Read more

 Generalist counselling and psychotherapy

-Anna offers both short-term counselling and longer-term psychotherapy, working with issues including trauma, anxiety, depression, relationship issues, grief and loss.
+Anna offers both short-term counselling and longer-term psychotherapy, working with issues including trauma, anxiety, depression, relationship issues, grief, loss, and so much more.

 We will work together to find the approach that best suits your needs.

 Emotion-Focused Therapy (EFT) is a powerful evidence-based approach that helps people express, manage, understand and transform their emotions.